General

 For most enterprises, moving to constraint-based routing is not about replacing systems overnight.
 It is about evolving how decisions are made.

-The journey typically begins with visibility.
-Organizations must first understand where current routing approaches are failing—whether through missed SLAs, excessive manual intervention, or rising costs.
+The journey begins with understanding where current routing approaches are failing—whether through missed SLAs, excessive manual intervention, or rising costs.
+Audit existing constraint handling: which constraints are embedded in the system, which exist only in operators’ heads, and which are ignored entirely.

-The next step is articulation.
 Constraints that exist implicitly within teams must be explicitly defined and structured.
 This is often the most revealing phase, as it exposes hidden dependencies and conflicting priorities.
+Classify every constraint as boolean, quantitative, or administrative.
+Assign each to a tier in the hierarchy.

-From there, the focus shifts to execution.
 Static planning must give way to dynamic routing, where decisions are continuously updated based on real-time conditions.
+This requires integration with live data feeds—carrier APIs, traffic systems, warehouse management platforms, and order management systems.
+A robust dispatch management platform serves as the execution layer.

-Finally, governance becomes critical.
 Enterprise systems must be able to explain why a decision was made, trace the data behind it, and allow human intervention when necessary.
 This ensures that automation builds trust rather than resistance.
+Every constraint override should be logged, every trade-off documented, and every exception reviewed.

 What Sets High-Performing Logistics Networks Apart